emberjs/rfcs/text/0000-ember-cli-build-pipeline.md

 and minification.
 This can make it challenging to dive into the build pipeline, when it is necessary.

-Teaching these `treeFor` hooks would require first making the decision to expose the build pipeline as a first-class citizen of the Ember CLI ecysostem.
+Teaching these `treeFor` hooks would require first making the decision to expose the build pipeline as a first-class citizen of the Ember CLI ecosystem.

 ## Drawbacks